 Why is it important to manage business expenses?

-When you’re caught up with running your online business on a daily basis, it’s easy to overlook certain expenses that might be costing you more than you can handle.
+When you’re focused on the details of running your online business, it’s easy to overlook certain expenses that might be costing you more than you can handle.

-Tracking expenses thoroughly helps you examine how much your business is worth and what costs you can cut down on.
+Thoroughly tracking expenses helps you examine how much your business is worth and what costs you can cut down on.

 Costs that you can cut down on:

-As discussed in the previous lesson, a really good financial model helps you discover costs you can do without.
+As discussed in a previous post, a really good financial model helps you discover costs you can do without.
 These are additional expenses that are holding your business back.
-It could be anything such as, a dip in productivity every hour of a working day, an extra computer system you don’t really need or a paid software you have no use for.
-The financial model helps you spot such accumulating costs.
+It could be anything, such as a dip in productivity every hour of a working day, an extra computer system you don’t really need, or a paid software you have no use for.
+The financial model helps you spot these accumulating costs.

 Taking on additional expenses

 Being good at managing expenses doesn’t always mean you have to reduce costs.
 You just have to be smart with them.
 The financial model should help you decide if there are other avenues worth investing in.
 This could be something like a marketing campaign that promises growth in sales.
 Or purchasing certain accounting software that saves you time.